backstage/backstage/.changeset/young-needles-joke.md

 '@backstage/core-components': patch
 ---

-Extend MarkdownContent to use ReactMarkdown's feature that allows rendering of trusted html in gfm content
+Extend MarkdownContent to use ReactMarkdown's feature that allows rendering of trusted HTML in Github Flavored Markdown content